blend-os/website/docs/blog/posts/website-creation.md

     > As even huge corporations known for being user-friendly and also paired with insane budgets fail to do this all the time, I don’t think that it is actually a feasible task.

     *\- Valetudo [[Source](https://valetudo.cloud/pages/general/why-not-valetudo.html){ target="_blank" rel="noopener noreferrer" }] with minor formatting changes*
-However, we still have to work out Gitlab's terrible permission system.
-We can't exactly allow specific users to make repos, apparently that's not possible, the permission management isn't *that* granular.
-Once we work out how to fix that we can start opening up such a framework (initially was going to be a MediaWiki wiki but this theme has the power of a wiki engine anyway thanks to the [`macros` plugin](https://mkdocs-macros-plugin.readthedocs.io/en/stable/){ target="_blank" rel="noopener noreferrer" }).
+~~However, we still have to work out Gitlab's terrible permission system.~~ We did, everyone can make repos.
+We can't exactly allow specific users to make repos, apparently that's not possible, the permission management isn't *that* granular. ~~Once we work out how to fix that~~ Now we can start opening up such a framework (initially was going to be a MediaWiki wiki but this theme has the power of a wiki engine anyway thanks to the [`macros` plugin](https://mkdocs-macros-plugin.readthedocs.io/en/stable/){ target="_blank" rel="noopener noreferrer" }).

 I will also look to restructuring the [install guide](../../install/normal-pc.md) and make it a bit more... *readable*.
 A T2 Linux install guide will be coming once our T2 Linux contributor is available to write one, I have no knowledge on that subject.